 I have a certain amount of people in my clean up group; how much equipment do I need?

-We tailor make orders to certain sizes of groups.
+We can tailor make orders to support your group need/size of groups.
 Our standard kits are available in singles, up to 10 people, or up to 30 people.
-You can store away and re-use the kit after every clean up, ensuring the equipment is there for you whenever you need it.
-We also supply equipment in single units – Whatever you need for your group we can supply you with the right equipment!
-What’s more we can also personalise our products to promote your campaign or group.
+You can store away and reuse each kit after every clean up, ensuring the equipment is there for you whenever you need it.
+We also supply equipment in single units and as combi versions for adults and children to litterpick together – so whatever your group need, we can supply you with the right equipment!
+Please we can also personalise our products to promote your campaign or group.

 Bags of Help is Tesco’s local community grant scheme where the money raised by the carrier bag charge in Tesco stores is being used to fund thousands of community projects across the UK.
 The projects must meet the criteria of bringing benefits to the community.
 Visit https://www.groundwork.org.uk/Sites/tescocommunityscheme